blazelisheng/blazelisheng.github.io/index.md

 </table>

-Sheng Li received the Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2013.
-From 2013 to 2016, he was a Research Fellow at the Rapid Rich Object Search Lab, Nanyang Technological University.
-He is currently a Pre-Tenure Associate Professor with the School of Computer Science, Fudan University, China.
-His research interests include biometric template protection, pattern recognition, multimedia forensics, and security.
-He is a recipient of the IEEE WIFS Best Student Paper Silver Award.
+I received the Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2013.
+From 2013 to 2016, I was a Research Fellow at the Rapid Rich Object Search Lab, Nanyang Technological University.
+I am currently a Pre-Tenure Associate Professor with the School of Computer Science, Fudan University, China.
+I am a recipient of the IEEE WIFS Best Student Paper Silver Award.

 * * *
 # RESEARCH